left-on-red/horizons-compendium/README.md

 # Horizons Compendium

-(this readme was intended for my Web Development teacher too properly review my final as this is what I turned in. it may be updated at a later point in time)
+(this readme was intended for my Web Development teacher too properly review my final as this is what I turned in. it may be updated at a later point in time. but this may also pertain to anyone who wants to try it out and take it for a spin)

 ### my mission
 my goal with Horizons Compendium is to create the ultimate Animal Crossing: New Horizons Wiki